umputun/feed-master/README.md

     author: "Someone" # feed author, default "Feed Master"
     owner_email: "blah@example.com" # feed owner email, used in various services (i.e. spotify) to confirm RSS submission
     image: images/yt-example.png # feed image, used in generated RSS as podcast thumbnail
+    filter:
-    filter: "something" # filter from the feed, can be regexp or string
+      - Title: "something" # filter from the feed, can be regexp or string
+      - Invert: true # invert filter (acts as "only"), default false
     sources: # list of sources, each source is a name of and the source RSS feed
       - {name: "Точка", url: http://localhost:8080/yt/rss/PLZVQqcKxEn_6YaOniJmxATjODSVUbbMkd}
       - {name: "Живой Гвоздь", url: http://localhost:8080/yt/rss/UCWAIvx2yYLK_xTYD4F2mUNw}